Skiyaga/nbp-dbinfo-code/README.md

 5. Commit them both to the repo.

-6. Notify Yamil that a commit has been made: yamil.booirizarry @ nih.gov
+6. Notify Yamil that a commit has been made: yamil.booirizarry at nih.gov